 There’s the political risk that cryptos could be banned by the government.

 -New alt coins displacing current cryptos / an ever-evolving marketplace

 -Safety of exchanges and exchanges getting hacked

 -Loss of private key(s),

 -Lack of a central authority (which for many are a good thing).
 This mean no re-do’s or mulligans

 And this is just to name a few.

-Investors must also realize that we will not provide ongoing advice on when to move from one crypto to another or what crypto to initially buy.
+Investors must also realize that we will not provide ongoing market timing advice on when to move from one crypto to another or what crypto to initially buy.
 We will provide you with the information you need to make an informed decision, but it’s information that you should vet yourself.
 All models are hypothetical examples only and are not endorsements.
 Past performance is not an indication of future returns.